This quiet industrial and residential town is at the geographic heart of Connecticut.

 This basalt mountain on the Metacomet Ridge is one of the most beloved hiking and climbing locations in the Hartford area.

-Here the ridge reaches a height of 150 metres but climbs precipitously from the east bank of the Quinnipiac River and offers far-reaching views over Berlin, Southington and portions of New Britain from the cliff tops.
+Here the ridge reaches a height of 500 feet but climbs precipitously from the east bank of the Quinnipiac River.
+What you get are far-reaching views over Berlin, Southington and portions of New Britain from the cliff tops.

-The main hiking route is the Metacomet Trail (more below), but there’s a whole system of shorter trails all intersecting with a main five-mile loop, so with a bit of planning you can tailor a walk that suits you.
+The main hiking route is the Metacomet Trail (I’ll cover this below), but there’s a whole system of shorter trails all intersecting with a main five-mile loop.
+So with a bit of planning you can tailor a walk that suits you.

 2. Metacomet Trail